 Student health insurance

 Colleges and universities in California offer health insurance to all enrolled students.
 These plans count as full coverage health insurance and cover the ten essential health benefits required by law.
 These plans are offered to all students with optional participation.
 For some, remaining covered under their parent’s insurance plans may be a better option.
-However, Student Health Insurance plans are typically a cheap option for those who are not covered on a parent's plan.
+However, Student Health Insurance plans are typically a cheap option for those who are not covered by a parent's plan.

 Domestic partner insurance